 The Company's financial statements are prepared using the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America and have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
-For the three previous fiscal years ended April 30, 2013, 2012 and 2011, the Company has incurred losses in the amounts of approximately \$4,625,000, \$3,259,000 and \$4,634,000, respectively.
+For the three previous fiscal years ended April 30, 2014, 2013 and 2012, the Company has incurred losses in the amounts of approximately \$2,609,000, \$4,625,000 and \$3,259,000, respectively.

 Our continuation as a going concern is dependent upon obtaining the additional working capital necessary to sustain our operations.
 We may raise additional working capital by obtaining financing, raising capital through the sales of equity and or debt securities and upon future profitable operations.
 We may also seek to reduce our expenses.
-For example, in the first quarter of fiscal year 2014, the Company eliminated approximately \$ 900,000 of expenses on an annual basis.
+For example, in the first quarter of the fiscal year ended April 30, 2014, the Company eliminated approximately \$ 900,000 of expenses on an annual basis.
 There is no assurance that our current operations will be profitable or that we will raise sufficient funds to continue operating.
 The Company continues to seek out opportunities to reduce overhead expenses to meet revenues.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 The financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the classification of liabilities that might be necessary in the event we cannot continue in operations.